Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 		- [Patcher](https://github.com/geniiii/patcher)
 		- [Audio Hook](https://github.com/geniiii/ripcord-audio-hook)
 [^4]: As of now we know little about this mod, but more info will be filled in as it is discovered.
+[^5]: The most recent update, that isn’t just a dependency update, seems to be Dec 18, 2024.

 ## Contributing